200427-Revature-Training/my-first-react-app/react.md

 ## Components in React
 We will we developing using 'function components'.
 This is the most modern approach to component development in React.
 Syntactically, a component is a function that returns a view.
 These functions roughly qualify as 'pure functions', meaning that provided the same input they will always provide the same output.
 Components in React who two kinds of 'input' - state and props.
 State is data that the component owns.
 Props are data given to the component from a parent.

+### TSX/JSX
+Files are a TypeScipt or JavaScript extended to support HTML syntax embedded as a form of object.
+These file types are used for components.
+NOTE: In a few places traditional naming conventions for HTML names are changed to avoid naming collisions with JavaScript.
+For example, instead of using <div class="class-name">, we must use <div className="class-name"> as 'class' is also a keyword in JavaScript.